 How long does empty nest syndrome last?
 There is good news: it usually doesn’t last a long time.
 There are no statistics, but a fun survey of 2,000 empty nesters claims that it takes 3 months and 14 days to get over the children not being around anymore.

-With this encouraging thought, let’s look at some of the things empty nesters can do and how to avoid empty nest syndrome.
+With this encouraging thought, let’s look at some of the things empty nesters can do during the stages of empty nest syndrome and how to avoid empty nest syndrome.

 1. Let your goals evolve